Snow: Self-organizing Broadcast Protocol for Cloud: Design

 \subsubsection{Node Join}

+When a new node joins, it first establishes a connection with an arbitrary existing node in the cluster to synchronize the membership state.
+Once the synchronization is complete, the new node can start forwarding data.
+At this point, the new node broadcasts a join request, asking other nodes to add it to their membership list.
 In Snow, each time a normal node joins or leaves, a broadcast is triggered to inform other nodes to update their membership view.
 To ensure the stability of the cluster during the addition of new nodes, Snow made practical trade-offs that align with real-world requirements.
-Specifically, this means that existing nodes(nodes other than newly added nodes) in the cluster will not miss any messages, whereas newly added nodes may potentially miss part or all of the messages broadcast in the system at the time they join the cluster.
+Specifically, this means that existing nodes in the cluster do not miss any messages, whereas newly added nodes are at risk of missing part or all of the messages broadcast in the system when they join the cluster.